iitggithub/iitggithub.github.io/articles/2018-05-tcp-window-size-tuning-guide-linux.md

 Note: To make full use of receive or even transmit window size tuning, BOTH hosts should be tuned.

+#### Obtain current sysctl Parameter Values

-##### First of all, we need to find the current settings for the following parameters:
+First of all, we need to find the current settings for the following parameters.
+You can simply run the sysctl commands below to obtain their current values.

 ```
 sysctl net.ipv4.tcp_window_scaling        # Enables/disables TCP window scaling (1 = enabled)